Suggested ways to accomplish key tasks and address common challenges

 Short recorded lectures used in conjunction with other course materials, can be an effective way to conduct a class.
 Video can be pre-positioned to other activities, it can be the main content, or it can be responsive to activities that occur in a class.
-Additionally, recordings provide flexibility (play speed, watch again, etcetera) that live online lectures do not have.
+Additionally, recordings provide flexibility (play speed, watch again, revisit) that live online lectures do not have.

 Tips/Considerations when recording a lecture:

 - Create an outline or draft a script for the lecture before recording.

 - Embed quiz questions into the video.
-This will engage students with the material and allow them to check for understanding.
+This can help engage students with the material and allow them to check for understanding.
 Alternatively, give a post video quiz using HuskyCT's Test tool.

-- Upload PDF files, media, website links, and other readings that support the content of your lecture.
+- Upload PDF files, media, website links, and other readings that support the content of your lecture into HuskyCT.

 - All videos should be captioned.
 Kaltura offers free machine-generate captioning.
 While the captions are surprisingly accurate, the instructor must review the captions for accuracy.

 University and other technology options for recording lectures: